Dusty Ermine

-Dusty Ermine is a 1936 British crime film directed by Bernard Vorhaus and starring Anthony Bushell, Jane Baxter and Ronald Squire.
-In the United States it was released under the alternative title Hideout in the Alps.
-It was based on the play of the same title by Neil Grant.
+Dusty Ermine (U.S. title: Hideout in the Alps) is a 1936 British crime film directed by Bernard Vorhaus and starring Anthony Bushell, Jane Baxter and Ronald Squire.
+It was written by Neil F. Grant, Arthur Macrae|, Lawrence du Garde Peach, Harry Fowler Mear and Michael Hankinson based on Grant's play of the same title.

 Plot

 After being released from prison Jim Kent, a leading forger, is approached by an international counterfeiting organisation.
 He rejects their offer of employment as he intends to go straight, but when he discovers that his nephew is now working for the outfit he travels to Switzerland to try to help him out.
 An ambitious young detective from Scotland Yard is also on the trail of the forgery ring, and mistakenly comes to the conclusion that Jim Kent is still working as a master counterfeiter.